willstepp/writings/sanctum-kthadras/sk.notes.md

 * Trust in Him.
 Trust in the One Who Waits.

+* He finds a todo list Abigail wrote to herself: - Fix SVG icons for Dave - Fill out timecard and expense form - Write journal entry.
+Stop putting it off!!!
+This leads him to wonder where the journal is.
+In dream he visits, sees hanging corpse with tentacle face, beak for mouth, hundreds of tiny eyes, it points to the desk, which catches on fire.
+He wakes, drives there in the middle of the night.
+The door is unlocked.
+He finds the journal.
+Something benign jumps out.

+2000 - his new job
+2000 - his what's on computer
+2000 - his dream about journal
+2000 - his actual journal
+2000 - her journal beginning
+3000 - her 1st visit, meeting
+3000 - his 1st visit, nothing
+3000 - her debauchery
+3000 - her 2nd visit, changes
+3000 - his 2nd visit, body, pendant
+25000
+4000 - her sex+visit
+4000 - his research into pendant, lecture
+4000 - her violence+visit
+4000 - his book with phrase???
+4000 - her insane+visit
+5000 - his within and waiting
+50000

+* After he finds the body in the Ford Escort he contemplates telling the police.
+He almost burns the journal but reads on.
+In the next entry she describes doing the same thing.

+* Remember therefore from whence thou art fallen, and repent. - Revelations, 2:5

+* Will: He goes for a walk and finds a bar, orders a burger and a large draft of beer.
+He asks to use the phone and leaves an anonymous tip with the police about the body.
+He decides that’s it and when he returns home he puts the journal away in a storage box in the closet, a decisive end to his curiosity.
+Very decisive indeed, a voice mocked him later in the middle of night, when he was tossing in his bed, unable to sleep, But you didn’t throw it away.

+* Do not ask me for my opinion.
+I do not know — that is all.
+HP Lovecraft, The Color Out of Space

+* I think the problem with Laird Barron is that his writing is too eloquent and ‘le mot just’ and therefore feels safe in a way that undercuts any horror the story contains.
+With his work I feel like I’m comfortably removed from anything too disturbing to my worldview.
+Compare this to Ligotti, whose work feels truly dangerous, like the ground has crumbled away beneath your feet, exposing you to the raw void.

+* Only use description to describe the environment, people, atmosphere, not to project metaphors or other ideas you have.
+Keep it about the reality of story’s world.
+In other words don’t write like the previous reply (He rounds a hill and sees the skyline of the city spread before him, half a million lights coalesced into a glow...).
+This is important if you want readers to feel the uncanny when it comes.

+* The story of a photojournalist who took a photo of a starving child who died and then soon thereafter killed himself.

+* Maybe contacting the person on the dark web initiates some kind of trial, like the blue whale, which gets increasingly hallucinatory and culminates in the discovery of rabbit and the book in the clermont hotel.

+* Maybe he has to take a pill as part of it.
+Maybe it asks him to commit suicide, which he will not do.

+* They frame him for murder of rabbit using the knife he used for something else, when he was trying to rescue something.

+* Blue Whale Challenge List
+Carve a specific phrase on the person’s own hand or arm.
+Wake up at 4:20 a.m. and watch a scary video (sent by the curator.)
+Make lengthwise cuts on the person’s own arm.
+Draw a whale on a piece of paper
+Write “yes” on the person’s own leg if ready to be a whale.
+Otherwise, they should cut themselves multiple times.
+Secret task (written in code.)
+Scratch (a message) on the person’s own arm.
+Write a status online about being a whale.
+Overcome a fear.
+Get up at 4:20 and go to the roof.
+Carve a whale on the person’s own hand.
+Watch scary videos all day.
+Listen to music the “curator” sends.
+Cut your lip.
+Poke the person’s own arm/hand with a needle.
+Make yourself hurt or sick.
+Go to a roof and stand on the edge.
+Stand on a bridge.
+Climb a crane.
+At this step, the “curator” somehow checks to see if the participant is trustworthy.
+Talk with a “whale” on Skype.
+Sit down on a roof with legs dangling over the edge.
+Another job that is in code.
+A secret mission
+Meet with a “whale.”
+The “curator” assigns a date that the person will die.
+Visit a railroad.
+Do not talk with anyone all day.
+Give an oath/vow about being a whale

+* You have to communicate your progress to a 'curator'.
+Maybe the curator is the one he speaks with in the end.

+* Before you get any deeper, be sure this is what you want.

+* The trials have him hurt things, starting small.

 ### Abigail

 * The horror of watching yourself become something you don’t recognize.
 Losing your humanity without being able to stop.